DennisJDufrene/dennisjdufreneportfolio/docs/process_doc_overview.md

 # Process Documentation Overview

-This section includes the following documentation samples:
+This section provides examples of documentation that describes documentation processes used to support an organization and includes the following documentation samples:

 <div class="grid cards" markdown>